David Mundy: AFL career

 Mundy received his first All Australian selection in 2015 named in the 2015 All-Australian team on the interchange bench.
 A highlight in 2015 was during the Round 17 clash with the Richmond Football Club at the MCG.
 In the final minutes of the game, a Richmond kick out after a Fremantle behind was marked by Garrick Ibbotson who passed to Mundy approximately 45 metres out from goal.
 Mundy kicked a goal with 40 seconds left, leading Fremantle to a 4-point victory.
 He would repeat a very similar play again against Richmond at the MCG in 2017, when he marked the ball 25m out from goal with 11 seconds remaining in the game.
 He kicked a goal after the siren leading Fremantle to win by just 2 points.

 In 2016, he was named the captain of Fremantle, however, the team headed into one of their worst seasons to date, with only four wins that year.
 In 2017, the captaincy was passed to Nathan Fyfe.
 He extended his contract for a further year early in the 2017 season.

 Mundy was the second Fremantle player to reach 300 games, after Matthew Pavlich.
 His 300th game was during Fremantle's 19 point win over the Western Bulldogs at Optus Stadium in round 6 2019.
 In early 2021, Mundy's longevity became the subject of discussion, as he was widely considered to be in career-best form despite his advanced age for an Australian rules footballer.

 On 21 July 2021, Mundy signed a one-year deal to remain with the Fremantle for the 2022 season.
 Four days later, he made his 350th appearance in a match against the Sydney Swans.

 On 1 August 2022, Mundy announced his intention to retire at the end of the 2022 season.
 Mundy's last game was during Fremantle's semi-final against Collingwood at the MCG.
-It is generally agreed that he should still be playing, leaving a huge hole in the heart of the club.
+Mundy finished his career at Fremantle having played the eighth most games in VFL/AFL history.

+Personal life

+Mundy completed a Bachelor of Marine Science at Murdoch University in 2019, after 7 years of study.
+He went on to complete an honours degree in the same field in 2021, where he studied the growth of the greenlip abalone in Augusta, and estimated the variability in growth across the Ocean Grown Abalone sea ranch.